-Chesapeake Utilities Corporation (NYSE-traded: CPK) is providing stockholders with information on its 2024 Annual Meeting of Stockholders (the "Meeting").
-The Notice of Virtual 2024 Annual Meeting of Stockholders, this Proxy Statement, and the Proxy Card are being furnished to our stockholders on or about March 26, 2024.
+Chesapeake Utilities Corporation (NYSE-traded: CPK) is providing stockholders with information on its 2025 Annual Meeting of Stockholders (including as it may be adjourned or postponed, the "Meeting").
+The Notice of Virtual 2025 Annual Meeting of Stockholders, this Proxy Statement, and the Proxy Card are being furnished to our stockholders on or about March 25, 2025.
 We ask that you review each matter to be voted on at the Meeting and vote your shares using the methods described in this Proxy Statement.
-We encourage you to submit your vote prior to the Meeting using any one of the convenient methods provided in the Voting Information section of this Proxy Statement.
+We encourage you to submit your proxy prior to the Meeting using any one of the convenient methods provided in the Voting Information section of this Proxy Statement.
 The proxy materials describe each matter to be voted on by the stockholders, and information on the Company and its practices.